VC in LATAM: a unique moment for our new $200M fund

 Draper Cygnus II LATAM Fund *

-A +$50 Million Early Stage Fund for pre-Seed to Series A investing in the next generation of converging technology companies.
+A +$50 Million Early Stage Fund for pre-Seed to Series A investing in the next generation of converging technology companies and a +$150M Opportunity fund to keep backing the best startups in their Series B and beyond.

 Everything is ready for us to help to build the best Deep Tech portfolio all over LATAM, you can join us in this amazing trip.